MDSplus/mdsplus/README.md

 finds the real Motif package.
 LessTif is a marginal implementation of Motif and the MDSplus X applications will not build or run using LessTif package.

-To build on a system with LessTif installed, add `-DMotif_ROOT=/path/to/motif/` to your `cmake-arguments`
+2) To build on a system with LessTif installed, add `-DMotif_ROOT=/path/to/motif/` to your `cmake-arguments`

-SYBASE Open/CLient - IDL database connection
+Sybase Open/CLient - IDL database connection

-Sites with IDL, SYBASE Open/CLient libraries and Microsoft SQLSERVER databases can use idlsql library for database connectivity.
-The idl procedure in idl/Logbook/dbinfo.pro should be edited to reflect the site specific database connectivity and security policies.
-The default version assumes that the environment variable SYBASE_HOST contains the name of the host from the sybase interfaces file.
-It looks for a file $HOME/xxx.sybase_login, where xxx is the name of the sybase host, if it finds it and can read it, it sends the first line as the username and the second for the password, if not it sends $USER and a default password.
+Sites with IDL, Sybase Open/CLient libraries and Microsoft SQL Server databases can use `idlsql` library for database connectivity.
+The IDL procedure in `idl/Logbook/dbinfo.pro` should be edited to reflect the site specific database connectivity and security policies.
+The default version assumes that the environment variable `$SYBASE_HOST` contains the name of the host from the Sybase interfaces file.
+It looks for a file `$HOME/xxx.sybase_login`, where xxx is the name of the Sybase host, if it finds it and can read it, it sends the first line as the username and the second for the password, if not it sends $USER and a default password.

-NOTE - the environment variable SYBASE must point at the sybase distribution in order for their libraries to function.
-NOTE - if the sybase distribution is not /usr/local/sybase, configure will not find the distribution unless you first set the environment variable SYBASE to point the the distribution directory.
+Note: To inform CMake of a non-standard installation directory for Sybase, add `-DSybase_ROOT=/path/to/sybase` to `cmake-arguments`.